DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/feedback-and-marking/secondary-school-feedback-policy.md

 * is a good use of teachers’ time

 The more immediate the feedback the greater the impact.
-All subject areas have identified a bare minimum standard in terms of regularity of feedback, taking into consideration the frequency of lessons, and the nature of the subject.
+All subject areas have identified a minimum standard in terms of regularity of feedback, taking into consideration lesson frequency and the nature of the subject.

 ## When to give written and verbal feedback